-The original name of the Stupa is not known but now it is known as Prasada Stupa.
-Locally it is also known as Indikatu Seya and also as the Tomb of King Dutugemunu.
-Only a part of the stupa remains today including some remains of the Image House.
-It is believed that this stupa belongs to a Mahayana Sect in the late Anuradhapura Period.
+The original name of this stupa has been lost to history, but today it is commonly referred to as the Prasada Stupa.
+Locally, it is also known as Indikatu Seya and sometimes as the Tomb of King Dutugemunu.
+Only fragments of the structure remain, including portions of the Image House.
+Scholars believe that the stupa was associated with a Mahayana Buddhist sect during the late Anuradhapura period, highlighting the diversity of religious practices that once thrived in the ancient capital.

 Also See